-- Get familiar with the workspace.
+- · Get familiar with the workspace.

-- Set label properties.
+- · Set label properties.

-- Get familiar with label objects.
+- · Get familiar with label objects.

 - Define data sources for variable objects.

-8.4 Form
+7.4.
+Form

-NiceLabelDesigner form serves as a panel for entering, manipulating and viewing the data.
-The advantage of using a form are simplified data-entry and label printing process for the end-user.
+NiceLabelDesigner form serves as a panel for entering, manipulating, and viewing the data.
+The advantages of using a form are simplified data-entry and label printing process for the end-user.

-In NiceLabel Designer, a form is created within a printing solution.
-This means that a form is usually built in combination with a predesigned label.
+In NiceLabelDesigner, a form is created within a printing solution.
+This means that a form is usually a built-in combination with a predesigned label.

-TIP: Forms allow you to build an entire tailor-made data handling system which is adaptable to current business needs.
+Forms allow you to build an entire tailor-made data handling system that is adaptable to current business needs.

-Read about how to create, design or edit a form here.
+Read about how to create, design, or edit a form here.

-8.4.1 Create Or Edit A Form
+7.4.1.
+Create or Edit a Form